33 of the Best Summer Jobs for Teens

 Tutoring and teaching younger children is another classic teen job.
 Whether you are a pianist or a pre-calc expert, there is a tutoring opportunity for you.

-How to get these jobs: Some of these jobs, like swimming and riding instructor, require applications and interviews.
+How to get these summer jobs: Some of these jobs, like swimming and riding instructor, require applications and interviews.
 Others, like piano teacher or art teacher, you can create yourself.

 If you are putting out your shingle as the best oboe or algebra teacher in town, work on promoting yourself to people you know, putting up flyers in places where parents gather and making sure everyone on social media knows that you are ready to teach!